-Here is an example of some directories to remove.
+Here is an example of some things to remove from your catalog.
 If you do move more directories, be sure to move them to a directory that you can later use to re-unite with a checked-out copy for a working catalog.
 But here I chose just to move files that are not needed for a template "skeleton" catalog.

-The images directory is typically symlinked to /var/www/html/foundation/images, so I remove this symlink from the working copy, and replace it with an exact copy which will go into the CVS repository.
+If you want to add images to your repository, the images directory is typically symlinked to /var/www/html/foundation/images, so I remove this symlink from the working copy, and replace it with an exact copy which will go into the CVS repository.